 Specific circumstances prevent UAH from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.

 Upon a mandatory or permissive dismissal, the Title IX Coordinator will promptly send written notice of the dismissal and the reason(s) for the dismissal simultaneously to the parties.
 A mandatory or permissive dismissal does not preclude UAH from investigating and addressing the alleged conduct pursuant to other applicable policies, including, but not limited to, UAH’s Discrimination Complaint/Grievance Procedure, Code of Student Conduct, Staff Handbook, Faculty Handbook.

+Either party may appeal the dismissal of a Formal Complaint in accordance with Section VI of these Procedures.

 C. Acceptance of Responsibility

-The Respondent may, at any time, request to resolve the investigation process or resolve specific allegation(s) by accepting responsibility for the Prohibited Conduct.
-The Title IX Coordinator will complete a summary report of the information gathered.
-The Title IX Coordinator will consider the request; if the request is granted, the Title IX Coordinator, in consultation with the Deputy Title IX Coordinator for Students (if a student Respondent) or Human Resources and/or the Provost (if a non-student Respondent), will determine the appropriate sanction(s).
+The Respondent may, at any time before a determination of responsibility has been made, request to resolve the investigation process or resolve specific allegation(s) by accepting responsibility for the Prohibited Conduct.
+A request to accept responsibility for the Prohibited Conduct will be treated as a request to engage in the Informal Voluntary Resolution process outlined in Section D of these Procedures.
+The Complainant must consent to engage in Informal Voluntary Resolution with the Respondent, and either party can request to end this manner of resolution and pursue an investigation at any time.
+Because the outcome of the Informal Voluntary Resolution process is mutually developed and agreed upon by the parties, an appeal of the process and its result is not permitted.

-When a Respondent accepts responsibility for the Prohibited Conduct, both the Complainant and Respondent may appeal the sanction decision on the basis that the sanction(s) is either too severe or too lenient.
-The appeal process is detailed in the Appeals Process (see Section VI) of these Procedures.

 D. Informal Voluntary Resolution